-The breeding site of the emperor penguins is a northfacing amphitheatre formed by the tongue of the Taylor Glacier to the west and rocky hills to the east.
-The penguins occupy the areas that are level, and are covered with snow for most of the breeding season.
+The breeding site of the emperor penguins is a north-facing amphitheatre formed by the tongue of the Taylor Glacier to the west and rocky hills to the east.
+The penguins occupy the areas that are level and covered with snow for most of the breeding season.

-First hatchlings were observed in mid July which suggests mid May as the onset of laying.
-Fledglings depart the colony from mid December to mid January, usually leaving during the day when the weather is the warmest and the katabatic wind has subsided.
+First hatchlings have been observed in mid-July indicating the onset of laying in mid-May.
+Fledglings depart the colony from mid-December to mid-January, usually leaving during the day when the weather is the warmest and the katabatic wind has subsided.
 Adult birds and fledglings generally head in N-NE towards a polynya 60-70 km from the colony.
-The fast ice extent reduces to approximately 25 km by mid January.
+The fast ice extent reduces to approximately 25 km by mid-January but varies on an annual basis.
 The polynya appears to be a permanent feature of the Mawson Coast.

-Following the commencement of the ongoing monitoring program in 1988, up to about 2010 the penguins occupied the southern part of the Area.
+Following the commencement of the ongoing monitoring program in 1988, the penguins occupied the southern part of the Area until about 2010.
 In recent years, they have moved to the northern part where they now spend the winter.
-In 2014 they were observed for the first time occupying the fast ice outside the Area (as early as October).
-The ongoing monitoring program will help determine whether this is a recurring behaviour; if so, changes to the Area management arrangements may be required.
+The colony still occupies the northern part of the Area during winter but chicks sometimes return to the southern part in November/December.

 Figure 1.
-Numbers of adult emperor penguins present in the colony during winter at Taylor Glacier, 1988- 2010.
-Source: Robertson et al. (2014)
+Numbers of adult male emperor penguins present in the colony during winter at Taylor Glacier, 1988-2019.
+Source: Robertson et al. (2014) and unpublished data.